manar13297/Keiken/piscine/week1/d01/1/README.md

 # Let's explain how is permission granted to delete a file?
 In Linux, permission to delete a file is granted by the permission on the directory containing the file, not the permissions on the file itself.
 If you have the permission to modify a directory, you can delete files within it.
-However, there's a special rule called the `sticky bit` This rule says that you can only delete the files you own, not those added by others.
+However, there's a special rule for directories called the `sticky bit` This rule says that you can only delete the files you own inside a directory, not those added by others.

 # Create a file that my colleague can edit but not delete and another he can delete but not edit.
 - can edit but not delete